sidneyjwang/112-term-project/README.md

 Sandbox mode:
 - Press space to bring up gradient picker.
-- After picking desired color, press space to return to sandbox.
 - Press Enter to return to home screen.

 Game mode:
 - Press space to begin letting sand fall.
-Note that drawing is disabled after pressing space.
+Note that drawing is disabled when new sand is being added.
 - Press enter to return to home screen.
+- Press R to regenerate a level.

 Picture mode:
 - Press space to bring up and dismiss gradient picker.
 - Press enter to return to home screen.
+- Press S to score the level.

 Citations:
 - cmu-112-graphics from https://www.cs.cmu.edu/~112/
 - Gradient picture from thisissand.com
+- Bob Ross winter painting demo by Bob Ross